flamingfelines/DMA_LCD_SD/README.md

 - Drawing and rotating Polygons and filled Polygons.
 - Several example programs.
 The example programs require a tft_config.py module to be present.
 Some examples require a tft_buttons.py module as well.
 You may need to modify the tft_buttons.py module to match the pins your device uses.

-I modified the original s3lcd driver to accept a general SPI object instead of creating it's own SPI object so that it can be more easily shared with other SPI devices on a single bus.
+How I modified the original s3lcd driver:
+- Creates a master SPI object instead of the lcd creating it's own exclusive-use one
+- Updated SPI creation to initialize GPIO and BUS_MASTER flags for the ESP v5.4.2 API
-I also added esp_spi, a C-based driver that creates a general-use SPI bus using ESP_IDF and esp_sd, a a C-based driver that initiates an SD card using the generap SPI bus above and wraps it to be used by vfs functions.
+- Created esp_sd, a C-based driver that initiates an SD card using the generap SPI bus above and wraps it to be used by micropython's existing vfs functions.
 - debug test w/ tft_config and sd_card_config is provided for:
   - XIAO ESP32-S3 W/ ST7789 DISPLAY

 ## Pre-compiled firmware

-The firmware directory contains pre-compiled MicroPython v1.22.2 firmware compiled using ESP IDF v5.4.2.
+The firmware directory contains pre-compiled MicroPython v1.26 firmware compiled using ESP IDF v5.4.2.
 In addition, the firmware includes the C driver and several frozen Python font files.
 See the README.md file in the fonts folder for more information about the font files.

-(To compile your own firmware, you will likely have to increase partition size slightly, I increased mine to 2.5 and that was enough.)
+(To compile your own firmware, you will likely have to increase partition size slightly, I increased mine to 2.5MB and that was enough.)

 ## Driver API